The Conveyancing Process Explained for Buyers

 How much does conveyancing cost?

-Conveyancing fees are split into the legal fees for your conveyancing solicitor to do their job and disbursements which are third-party charges for services such as searches.
+Throughout the conveyancing process, fees are split into the legal fees for your conveyancing solicitor to do their job and disbursements, which are third-party charges for services such as searches.
 It is estimated that conveyancer costs overall could come to £1,000 – £2,000.
-This cost should be factored in when you are budgeting to buy a house.
+This cost should be factored into your house-buying budget.
+For more information, read our blog on the cost of conveyancing fees.

-To read more about the house-buying process and access helpful moving checklists, explore our blogs at County Town Homes.
+You’re now educated on the whole conveyancing process.
+To read more about the house-buying process in general and access helpful moving checklists, explore our blogs at County Town Homes.